DrMarkusVoss/pumla/pumla_UsersGuide.md

 is put onto a diagram and the internals are configured to be shown, then this element will appear inside the parent element.

+### `'PUMLAINSTANCES`
+This comment in the second line under the `'PUMLAMR` marks that this file contains definitions of re-usable instances of re-usable elements.
+Other than model elements, it is allowed to define multiple instances in one file.
+That is why there is a dedicated marking for such a file.

 ---

 ### Extension Macros